Celebrating differences

 What we are doing

 More than one in five of our staff are from ethnic minorities, and women make up 55% of our workforce.
 We are a diverse employer and monitor our progress against targets to stay that way.
-We have refreshed our recruitment practices by renewing our job board contracts to include platforms with a robust ED&I focus, such as the Guardian, LGBT Jobs, LinkedIn, and Women in Housing.
-This ensures a diverse talent pool and has increased diversity in our Group Executive team and among our directors.
-We require recruitment partners to provide diverse candidates for all roles, and have procured diverse job boards and channels to reach applicants from varied backgrounds.
+We have refreshed our recruitment practices by renewing our job board contracts to include platforms with a robust ED&I focus, such as the Guardian, LGBT Jobs, LinkedIn and Women in Housing, helping to broaden our talent pool and increase diversity in our Group Executive team and among our directors.
+We require recruitment partners to provide diverse candidates for all roles and advertise vacancies on diverse job boards to maximise reach to marginalised groups.

 Unconscious bias training has been refreshed and is now mandatory for all hiring managers.
-The training is engaging, relevant to current legislation, and linked to our policies.
-The Halo effect is now included in mandatory training for all staff.
-We have embedded the practice of interviewing via Teams to improve coordination and ensure diverse recruiting panels.
-The Talent and Acquisition team monitors shortlisting to ensure appointments are reflective and inclusive across the Group.
+The training is engaging, aligned to current legislation and linked to our policies, and the halo effect is now included in mandatory training for all staff.
+We have embedded interviewing via Teams to support diverse recruiting panels, and the Talent Acquisition team monitors shortlisting to ensure appointments are reflective and inclusive across the Group.
 We interview at least one minority candidate for all vacancies at director level or above and plan to extend this to all management roles.
+As part of our ongoing partnership with the Business Disability Forum, we have improved how we deliver the Disability Confident interview commitment so that it is transparent, consistent and reflects feedback from applicants and recruiting managers; Clarion is now cited by BDF as best practice and has shared learning through external events.
+Our careers site has also been updated with clearer guidance on preparing CVs, what to expect at interview and downloadable information on the Disability Confident scheme, and all applicants are asked whether they need adjustments so that the recruitment process is accessible to all.

 Measurement of our progress